Related Posts

 Challenge 1: Limited Stability and Bioavailability

 One of the main challenges in utilizing peptide-based agents for drug-resistant diseases is their limited stability and bioavailability.
-Peptides are prone to enzymatic degradation, making it difficult to achieve optimal therapeutic concentrations in target tissues.
+Peptides are prone to enzymatic degradation, making it challenging to achieve optimal therapeutic concentrations in target tissues.
 Additionally, their large molecular size often hinders efficient delivery across biological barriers.

 Challenge 2: Development of Resistance Mechanisms